Tia Fuller will also be taking the DownBeat Blindfold Test on Saturday, September 16 at 2pm in the Pacific Jazz Café.

 Inspired by her older sister, Shamie, Tia began playing classical piano when she was just three years old and continued until she was thirteen.
 She also began studying the flute when she was nine.
 Her interest in jazz came into fruition in high school.
 It was during this time that she began playing the saxophone.
 The Colorado native, and 14-year New Jersey resident who now resides in Boston, says playing music makes her feel as if she is a vessel for the Spirit to flow through.
 While listening to her songs, she wants people to be uplifted and experience a sense of restoration, compelling them to move forward not in fear, but in love and faith.

-Ingrid is also a dedicated jazz educator.
-She has taught trumpet at the University of Michigan and Peabody Conservatory, performed and lectured as a guest artist with the Thelonious Monk Institute High School group featuring Herbie Hancock, the Centrum Jazz Workshop, the Brubeck Institute, the Banff Centre Workshop in Jazz & Creative Music, Geri Allen's All-Female Jazz Residency and the Stanford Jazz Camp, to name a few.
+Jensen is also a dedicated jazz educator, having taught trumpet at the University of Michigan and Peabody Conservatory, performing and lecturing as a guest artist with the Thelonious Monk Institute High School group featuring Herbie Hancock, and performing and teaching at the Centrum Jazz Workshop, the Brubeck Institute, the Banff Centre Workshop in Jazz & Creative Music, the Stanford Jazz Workshop and the Geri Allen Jazz Camp for young women.

-Other projects Ingrid has been invited to lend her voice to include: David’s Angels (Sweden), Kari Ikonen (Finland), Marianne Trudel (Montreal), Ellen Rowe (USA), Adam Birnbaum (USA), Sharel Cassity (USA), Tobias Meinhart (Germany/US), numerous all- star groups including a recent European tour with Renee Rosnes, Terri-Lyne Carrington, Anat Cohen, Linda Oh and Melissa Aldana.
+Other projects Ingrid has been invited to lend her voice to include David’s Angels (Sweden), Kari Ikonen (Finland), Marianne Trudel (Montreal), Ellen Rowe (USA), Adam Birnbaum (USA), Sharel Cassity (USA), Dwight Adams (USA), Tobias Meinhart (Germany/USA), and numerous all-star groups including a recent European tour with Renee Rosnes, Terri Lyne Carrington, Anat Cohen, Linda Oh, and Melissa Aldana.